Vitanet-tech/cicd-deploying-a-fullstack-application/README.md

 ## Give your Application Auto-Deploy Superpowers

-In this project, you will prove your mastery of the following learning objectives:
+In this project, We will prove your mastery of the following learning objectives:

 - Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.
 - Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.